NiravJoshi33/news_crunch/README.md

 - [ ] Resolve Major Bugs with the current Basic Version
   - [X] Run the app with the single script
-  - [ ] OpenSSL Error occuring sometimes
+  - [X] OpenSSL Error occuring sometimes
-  - [ ] Clean Data before showing in GUI
+  - [X] Clean Data before showing in GUI
-    - [ ] Dates from all websites in same format
+    - [X] Dates from all websites in same format
   - [ ] Inconsistent card size due to different size of thumbs and excerpts
 - [ ] Test app on macOS
+- [ ] Data storage and access from an online database

 See the [open issues](https://github.com/NiravJoshi33/news_crunch/issues) for a full list of proposed features (and known issues).